jbukoski/PotentialNaturalRegeneration/README.md

         - [ ] (iii) the polygons are part of a regiongroup region that is at least 5 cells, allowing connections on the diagonal.
     > If you have the ability to look at that data and see if my interpretation seems correct that would be good.
 If any of those criteria have not been met we will need to think about whether we want to do them ourselves or adjust the details of the analysis that we did for the AF.

-- [ ] Felipe produce data in the buffer sizes we discussed and extract data for mean at the country or county level - Hawthorne, you need to suggest here.
+- [ ] Felipe produce data in the buffer sizes we discussed and extract data for mean at the country or county level.
-- [ ] Felipe start to extract data in the stratified sample that we have discussed with Hathorne.
+- [ ] Felipe start to extract data in the ~~stratified~~ random sample that we have discussed with Hathorne.
-- [ ] Check how feasably would be generating 1.1 milion points.
+- [X] ~~Check how feasably would be generating 1.1 milion points.
 [More info on "Questions I believe been answered"](#questions-i-believe-been-answered).
-First atempt [here](https://code.earthengine.google.com/6ed68da4bfc03a4bb14126294555848d);
+First atempt [here](https://code.earthengine.google.com/6ed68da4bfc03a4bb14126294555848d);~~ Random sample points were done and is documented on [sampling.r](./R/sampling.r).
 - [ ] Check if Hawthorne concern about getting NA/NoData values is needed or we could avoid it somehow, reduzing number of points to be generated;

 - [ ] It would be better to start with a more constrained problem.
 It would be ideal to take on the modelling for one of the biomes in Brazil because we already have a modelling framework that works quite well for the **AF** and could be readily adapted to other biomes.
 But I will write up the modelling process in detail for this global analysis and we can talk through it.